nswaswaJim/oahuv1/kaena.md

 </p>

 Kaena point.
-Was a monk seal basking on the rocks (not in video, sorry!)
+Was a monk seal basking on the rocks (not in the video, sorry!)
 <p>
 <video width="640" height="480" controls>
 <source src="../oahuv1/images/kaena2.webm" type="video/webm">